-Recent productions have included Cabaret, the Kander/Ebb musical: The Importance of Being Earnest by Oscar Wilde; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking; Aristophanes's The Birds; Shakespeare's Henry IV, Part 1; Lend me a Tenor by Ken Ludwig; the rock-musical Hair, Lillian Hellman's The Children's Hour; Miss Julie and Creditors by August Strindberg; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
+Recent productions have included Cabaret, the Kander/Ebb musical; The Importance of Being Earnest by Oscar Wilde; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking; Aristophanes' The Birds; Shakespeare's As You Like It; Lend Me a Tenor by Ken Ludwig; the rock-musical Hair, Lillian Hellman's The Children's Hour; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
 Fairfield also has its own improvisation company, On The Spot, which performs regularly throughout Theatre Fairfield's season.
 Participation in Theatre Fairfield productions is open to all students at the University, regardless of major or minor.